FEBRUARY 4 – VENERABLE JAMES CLOTET, Co-Founder

 Venerable Fr.
 Jaime Clotet was born on July 24, 1822 in Manresa, Barcelona, Spain.
 He was the youngest of eight children, and baptized on the day of his birth.
 He studied for three years with the Jesuits of his hometown, before moving on to Barcelona, where he studied rhetoric and philosophy at the Institute of Secondary Education at the University of that city.

-Cof3 Clotetjaime
+Cof3 ClotetJaime

 At 17 years of age, Clotet entered the Seminary of Barcelona, and later studied in Vic.
 Persecution of the Church in Spain caused Clotet to take refuge in France and Rome.
 He was ordained a priest in Rome on July 20, 1845.
 On his return to Spain in 1846, he was assigned as Vicar treasurer of Castellfollit del Boix, a parish near Monserrat.
 In 1847, he was appointed treasurer priest of Santa Maria Civit, another small town in the mountains.